Julian Lennon Interview: Happiness Is a Colombian Tribe

 Image attributed to Rankin

-Julian Lennon’s sensitive and poetic vision of life courses through his exquisite photography, philanthropic pursuits, and his acclaimed music.
-His debut album, Valotte, yielded two top ten hits – the title track and “Too Late for Goodbyes” – and he was Grammy nominated for Best New Artist and went on to have multiple number one singles on the US album rock charts.
+Julian Lennon’s sensitive and poetic vision of life courses through his exquisite photography, philanthropic pursuits and his acclaimed music.
+His debut album, Valotte, yielded two top ten hits – the title track and “Too Late for Goodbyes."
+He was Grammy nominated for Best New Artist and went on to have multiple number one singles on the US album rock charts.

 Internationally, one of his most popular songs, “Saltwater,” charted successfully around the world, topping in Australia for four weeks and reaching number six in the UK.
 In 2007, Lennon founded the global environmental and humanitarian organization The White Feather Foundation which, in conjunction with partners from around the world, helps to raise funds for the betterment of all life.
 He produced the compelling documentary Whaledreamers that was shown at the 2007 Cannes Film Festival and earned eight International Film Festival awards.